Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 268 Biltmore Avenue, Asheville

-2. Catch the Mushroom Mania at The Pot Stirred
+2. The Pot Stirred

 If you think you’ve heard of everything in Asheville, just wait until you take in the soothing, fun, and healthy vibes at The Pot Stirred.
 This is an entirely alcohol-free bar that specializes in drinks featuring mushrooms and other adaptogens, which are different plants and fungi that help your body respond well to stress, anxiety, or fatigue with stronger well-being.